jaaiden/FH4RP/readme.md

 Forza Horizon 4 has the ability to send car telemetry data out to a server.
 This is commonly used for racing simulation devices such as dashboards and hydraulic-powered racing seats.
 This program uses the same telemetry data to show car information in Discord.

+## Can I use this for Forza Horizon 5?

+Technically yes, but I recommend using my [other project for it](https://github.com/jaiden-d/FH5RP) as I have some other future plans for it.

 ## Running the program

 ---